My Lab Environment

 3 x APC 1500 VA Smart-UPS – Edge Swtiches, presentation equipment, wireless network, management host, desktops

 I’m sure many people could get away with a lot less, especially if you have got access to a company lab, or if just using it for functional testing.
 But I also wanted to be able to do performance testing and be able to simulate real world situations.
 I’ve used this setup to identify multiple bug’s and design / config errors and then get them fixed for customers.
-I don’t have access to another company lab that is up to scratch, so I decided to invest significantly in building my own.
+At the time I built this I didn’t have access to another company lab that was up to scratch, so I decided to invest significantly in building my own.

 Some other home lab’s you should definitely check out are: